Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-As such the spectrum is continuous in $q\in [0,\infty)$.
-The parameter $q$ indicates the diversity measure's sensitivity to common and rare categories, which is often referred to as the order parameter.
-It allows us to choose the viewpoint that determines how much weight to place on the prevalence of category.
-If $q=0$, the index ${}^{0}\!D$ gives as much weight to rare category as common ones; if $0<q<1$, the index assigns greater weight on relatively rare categories; if $q=1$, it gives a \q{flat} weight; and when $q>1$, it assigns greater weight on relatively common categories, with the limiting case $q\to\infty$ reflecting only the prevalence of the most common category: $\lim_{q\to \infty} {}^{q}\!D(\{p_{i}\})=\max\{p_{i}\}$.\footnote{\, In the subsequent sections, the expressions in the limits $q\to 1$ and $q\to \infty$ are not always displayed, for ease of reading.
-However, these limiting cases readily follow by the continuity of power means $\cM_{q}$ with respect to the power parameter $q$.} Note that ${}^{q}\!D$ is continuous for arbitrary distribution $\{p_{i}\}$ as well.
+The diversity spectrum is continuous not only for the distribution $\{p_{i}\}$ but also in the parameter $q$, which is often referred to as the order parameter, indicating the diversity measure's sensitivity to common and rare categories.
+Some specific values of $q$ are associated with well-known diversity/entropy metrics; see Table \ref{tab:Hill_num} of \ref{app:diversity indices} for summary.
+If $q=0$, the index ${}^{0}\!D$ gives as much weight to rare category as common ones, simply counting the number of observed categories (\q{category richness}) \cite{MacArthur65}; if $q\in(0,1)$, the index assigns greater weight on relatively rare categories; if $q=1$, it gives a \q{flat} weight, corresponding to the Boltzmann--Gibbs case \cite{Gibbs02}, $\ln{}^{1}\!D=-\sum_{i\in\cS} p_{i}\ln p_{i}$; and if $q\in(1,\infty)$, it assigns greater weight on relatively common categories, with the limiting case $q\to\infty$ reflecting only the prevalence of the most common category: ${}^{\infty}\!D=1\big/\max_{i\in\cS}\{p_{i}\}$ \cite{Berger70}.
+In particular, the $q=2$ case, ${}^{2}\!D=1\big/\sum_{i\in\cS}(p_{i})^{2}$, is related to the Gini--Simpson index and the Simpson concentration index \cite{Simpson49,Jost06}.